aimengaba/aimengaba.github.io/_pages/about.md

 In my accessibility research, I focus on disability-led innovation, especially with blind and low-vision (BLV) communities.
 Rather than positioning users as subjects or testers, I design studies that give participants the tools, time, and autonomy to define their own problems and create their own solutions.

-**I am currectly on the job market applying to both industry and academic roles, expected to graduate in Fall 2025.**
+**I am currently on the job market applying to both industry and academic roles, expected to graduate in Fall 2025.**

 Along this journey, I've been fortunate to collaborate with some inspiring researchers including <a href='https://people.cs.umass.edu/~brun/'>Yuriy Brun</a>, <a href='https://emilywall.github.io/'>Emily Wall</a>, <a href='https://www.tableau.com/research/people/vidya-setlur'>Vidya Setlur</a>, <a href='https://arjun010.github.io/'>Arjun Srinivasan</a>, and <a href='https://jhoffswell.github.io/#About'>Jane Hoffswell</a>.